loopindex/tmce-angular-sample-project/README.md

 If you use only one of the plugins, then please edit `app.component.ts` and comment out the line that adds the unused plugin to the `external_plugins` object.

+The `app` component includes an `onTest()` method, which can edit to attach your own logic to the test button.

 ## Development server

 To start a local development server, run: